oasisprotocol/docs/docs/general/oasis-network/genesis-doc.md

----
-description: This document provides an overview of the Oasis Network's genesis document.
----

 # Genesis Document

+This document provides an overview of the Oasis Network's genesis document.

 ## What is a Genesis Document?